Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Automate this check wherever possible.
 Modern AP platforms perform three-way matching in seconds.
 Manual three-way matching on high-volume AP is a bottleneck that drives up cycle time.

 Your AP sub-ledger and general ledger must be reconciled at least monthly.
 Discrepancies between the two indicate data entry errors, missing invoices, or timing differences that need to be resolved before they compound into larger problems.
-For a practical reconciliation workflow, see our bank reconciliation tips guide.
+For a practical reconciliation workflow, see our bank reconciliation tips guide and how to reconcile invoices.

 Days Payable Outstanding is a lever, not just a metric.
 Paying too early leaves cash on the table.
 Paying too late damages vendor relationships and triggers fees.